somerandomsequence/nwtc-ivalidate/README.md

-NREL NWTC Timeseries Comparison Framework
+NREL NWTC TS Comparison Framework
 =========================================

 This is a bit of infrastructure code to allow comparison of timeseries from